Updated through January 31, 2016

 P 1988: Profile. extensive profile published in the Christian Science Monitor.

 C 1990: Report on the Ethics of American Youth.
-A comprehensive study of the behavior and attitudes of young people that woke the nation to deteriorating ethics and established the platform for the modern character education movement.
+A comprehensive study of the behavior and attitudes of young people that awoke the nation to deteriorating ethics and established the platform for the modern character education movement.

 G 1991: Joint Session of Arizona Legislature.
 Invited by Governor of Arizona to address joint session to address legislative ethics after AZSCAM scandal.